Updated: 19-01-2026 at 3:30 PM

 Read More: How To File ITR 2024: Importance And Consequences

 TDS payment to contractors is controlled by section 194C.
-The rates of TDS applicable for payments made under this section are one per cent in the case of individuals or Hindu Undivided Families (HUFs), and two per cent for others.
+As per the TDS rate chart FY 24 25, the rates of TDS applicable for payments made under this section are one percent in the case of individuals or Hindu Undivided Families (HUFs), and two percent for others.
 This also includes activities like advertisement, broadcasting, telecasting, carriage of goods and passengers, or catering.
+This remains the same in the TDS rate chart FY 25 26 as well.

-To cure this anomaly, the amendment seeks to exclude the sum mentioned in Section 194J from “work” as defined under Section 194C.
+To cure this anomaly, the amendment seeks to exclude the sum mentioned in Section 194J from “work” as defined under Section 194C and reflect correctly as per the TDS rate chart Income Tax site.
 This change will ensure that such payments do not fall into the “works” category under Section 194C, hence avoiding incorrect deductions of TDS.

 Read More: Big News: CBIC Drops GSTR-9 Annual Return Filing For Certain Businesses In FY 2023-24!